-Leann Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage
+LeAnn Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage

 In the picture, the country music singer is seen sitting on the steps of a motor home as she leaned back and looked away from the camera.

 Rimes sported a sexy, light blue dress as the strap of the gown fell down off of her shoulder as she flaunted her ample cleavage.
-The dress also gave fans a peek at Leann’s toned arms, lean legs, and tiny waist.
+The dress also gave fans a peek at LeAnn’s toned arms, lean legs, and tiny waist.

 The singer had her long, blonde hair parted down the middle and styled in loose waves that fell behind her back and around her shoulders.

-Leann donned a full face of makeup in the picture, which included darkened eyebrows, thick lashes, a shimmering glow, pink blush on her cheeks, and a light pink color on her lips.
+LeAnn had on a full face of makeup in the picture, which included darkened eyebrows, thick lashes, a shimmering glow, pink blush on her cheeks, and a light pink color on her lips.
 She also held a bouquet of white flowers in her hands as she beamed a smile.

 Rimes told her fans that she would be performing at the Horseshoe Bay Resort during their Beer by the Bay Music Festival on August 17 in the caption of the snap.